 Then a great and powerful wind tore the mountains apart and shattered the rocks before the Lord, but the Lord was not in the wind.
 After the wind there was an earthquake, but the Lord was not in the earthquake.
 After the earthquake came a fire, but the Lord was not in the fire.
 And after the fire came a gentle whisper, and the Lord was there.

 Powerful wind, earthquake, fire.
-All tree elements are violent, and you know what they are… They represent stages of the chaos and turmoil you consciously embraced when beginning to work towards your rebirth.
+All tree elements are violent, and you know what they are… They represent stages of the chaos and turmoil you consciously embraced when you began to work on your rebirth.
 But God is not to be found during the violent stages of your deconstruction.
 He will be there, at the end of your painful journey, where/when you will not struggle anymore, where/when, radically reconstructed, you will sit under the Tree, serene, joyful and grateful.
 The Comforter will come to you, gently caressing your heart, like the whisper of a soft wind.

 When Elijah heard it, he pulled his cloak over his face and went out and stood by the cave.
 Then a voice said to him, “Why are you here, Elijah?”

 Now he knew.
 He knew he was wrong when he ran for his life.
 This time round, he was ready.
 After running for his life, after travelling through the outer deserts and climbing up the mountains, after facing the dark night of his soul, Elijah realised that the answer was already there, inside, under the Tree, where whispers were heard…